onzfonz/comp227/src/content/0/en/part0a.md

 - good programming skills

-It is also strongly recommended that you have:
+It is also strongly recommended that you have some basic knowledge of:

-- some basic knowledge of web programming and databases and
+- web programming
+- databases and...
-- some basic understanding of the Git version control system.
+- git or a similar version control system.

 You are also expected to have perseverance and a capacity for solving problems and seeking information independently.